rfdickerson/cs241-data-structures/final/README.md

 + You are to work alone on these problems
 + You cannot look for solutions (code) to these problems

++ ***How do I submit?***

+> Email your TA with circularbuffer.py, trie.py, and textarchiver.py.
+The other files aren't needed.

++ ***Can I change signalprocessor.py, spellchecker.py, or constructors or anything else than the methods specified?***

+> No, we need you to conform to the specs and testing programs we provided.

 Text Archiver
 ----------------